 |A school that prepares their own food, but is opened for 9 months or less||3|

 |A school that receives catered meals and does not keep leftovers||2|

 |A detention facility that receives catered meals, does not keep any food items overnight, nor does any dishwashing||1|

 The Department maintains inspection data for the above listed establishments.

-OPENING A FOOD SERVICE BUSINESS:
+LINKS FOR OPENING A FOOD SERVICE BUSINESS:

 - Institution Such As A School, Assisted Living Facilities, or Jail.

 - Bars not preparing food.
 Civic or Fraternal Organizations

 - Grocery Store, Convenience Store, or Food Processor

 Chapter 64E-11, Florida Administrative Code (<1 mb PDF)